Class Procedures

 If an assignment is accidentally left at home on the day it is due, it will be accepted the next school day for full credit only if accompanied by a parent note or email verification.

 ESE, 504, or ELL students with assignment accommodations may ask for a one day extension of the due date as needed.
-This must be done ahead of time.

 Criteria: loose leaf paper with no jagged edges, name on paper, legible writing, blue or black ink for writing, math work in pencil.
 Suggested paper heading in upper right-hand corner: